Integrity Initiatives in the Südhof Lab

 #1 (March 2024)

-Accusation: One set of representative images in Figure 4B shows enlarged views of two synapses that cannot be found next to each other in the low-magnification view shown in the paper, and therefore these images represent image manipulations.
-In order to illustrate this accusation, the accuser drew new boxes into the published figure that are not in the paper.
+Accusation: One set of representative images in Figure 4B shows enlarged views of two synapses that cannot be found next to each other in the low-magnification view shown in the paper.
+The accusation is that these images represent image manipulations.
+In order to illustrate the accusation, the accuser drew new boxes into the published figure that are not in the paper.

-Resolution: As explained in the figure legend, these are representative synapse images taken from the same experiment but are not adjacent in low-magnification images shown.
-The low-magnification image is show specifically to illustrate adjacent synapses whereas the high-magnification images illustrate particular features of synapses.
-All raw data were submitted to a public database (https://purl.stanford.edu/nb252dn4150)
+Resolution: As explained in the figure legend, these are representative synapse images taken from the same experiment but are not adjacent in the low-magnification images shown.
+The low-magnification image is shown specifically to illustrate adjacent synapses whereas the high-magnification images is shown to illustrate particular features of synapses.
+All raw data were submitted to a public database (https://purl.stanford.edu/nb252dn4150).
+We showed on PubPeer now the entire dSTORM low magnification image that contains both illustrative synapses.
+PubPeer is establishing new fundamentalist rules whereby illustrative figures become the main point of papers instead of illustrations of experiments for readers.

 Classification: Unfounded